Epidemic Spreading with External Agents: Proofs: Upper Bounds for Specific Policies

-In other words, given any partition of a large graph, the spreading time of an epidemic process, assisted by random external infection, is determined by both $(a)$ the time taken for spread to start in each segment of the partition and $(b)$ the worst possible time taken by the intrinsic spread within each segment.

-\begin{proof} The proof uses techniques from (a) stochastic majorization and (b) graph-partitioning into suitable \emph{shortest-path} spanning trees.
+In this section, we formally prove the upper bounds on spreading time we stated in Section \ref{sec:resultsubnd}.
+We first prove Theorem \ref{thm:genach}, which gives an upper bound for the spreading time achieved by a random external-spreading policy.
+Essentially, Theorem \ref{thm:genach} says that given any partition of a large graph, the spreading time of an externally-aided epidemic process is determined by $(a)$ the time taken for the spread to start in each segment of the partition and $(b)$ the worst possible time taken by the intrinsic spread within each segment.
+The former can be estimated under random external-infection using a \emph{coupon-collector} argument, while the latter involves understanding intrinsic epidemic spreading on a graph (i.e., without external aid), using techniques from $(a)$ stochastic majorization and $(b)$ graph sparsification using \emph{shortest-path} spanning trees.